KILTprotocol/docs/docs/development/01-contribution.md

 ## Feature Proposals

 At the end of the discussion, the proposal needs the approval of the community, KILT Technical Committee, governance, or relevant project team (depending on the subject) to progress to the next stage.
-If approved, acceptable deliverables will be agreed with the proposer.
+If approved, acceptable deliverables will be agreed with the proposer, and the active developers or appropriate teams can start working on the proposal deliverables.

 ## Bug Reports